Welcome to Year 4

-Spellings: Each Tuesday we will send home ten spellings to learn, ready for a spelling test on the following Monday.
+Spellings: Each Tuesday we will send home ten new spellings to learn, ready for a spelling test on the following Monday.
 There are lots of different ways to learn spellings, so perhaps experiment with various methods until you discover the most effective method for your child.
 As a minimum, the children are expected to complete the sheet that we provide each week, where they should write out their new spellings repeatedly.
 Fun games are also available on edshed, which match their weekly spellings.

 For those children who seem quite confident with spelling words, encourage them to also find out the meaning of words and demonstrate an understanding of how to use the word in a sentence.